mighty-gerbils/gerbil/doc/tutorial/proxy.md

 ### The server main loop

-The server main loop starts a `server-socket` to use for multiplexing I/O, and creates a listening socket to the specified address.
+The server main loop starts a `socket-server` to use for multiplexing I/O, and creates a listening socket to the specified address.
 It then loops accepting connections to proxy:
 ```
 (def (run address)